 If you’re new here, you can find every post by category & a full list of every post in order, if you’re ambitious and want to start from the beginning.
-20somethingfinance recently hit the 5-year landmark and has become one of the most popular personal finance blogs in the world.
-To mark the occasion, I put together a list of the top 25 ideological and top 50 strategic posts of the first five years, if you’re a Cliff Notes kind of person.
+20somethingfinance is closing in on 7 years old and has become one of the most popular personal finance blogs in the world.
+To mark the 5th anniversary, I put together a list of the top 25 ideological and top 50 strategic posts of the first five years, if you’re a Cliff Notes kind of person.

 The Best Years?

-When exactly did it become the standard that the best years of our lives – our twenties (and even thirties, forties, and fifties), turn into the years where we work 60 hours a week to simply keep up with our bills?
+I started to wonder when it became the acceptable standard that the best years of our lives – our twenties (and even thirties, forties, and fifties), turn into the years where we work 60 hours a week to simply keep up with our bills?
 When did weekends turn into “free time” where we catch up on work we fell behind on during the week and chores around the house?

-Feelings of stress and frustration about a lack of savings for the future started taking over my life.
-Time, was seemingly passing me by.
-My soul was being choked away by the following the path everyone else was – conforming into a corporate commodity in order to pay off ridiculous consumer indulgences.
-The prospect of 40-50 more years of THIS?
+Feelings of stress and frustration about a lack of savings for the present and future started taking over my life.
+Time was seemingly passing me by.
+My soul was being choked away by the following the path that everyone else was – all work and no play in order to pay for ridiculous consumer indulgences.
+The prospect of a lifetime of work for THIS?
 Unthinkable.

 Taking a Stand

 As a result, my income started increasing, while my expenses declined drastically.

 I eventually reached a personal savings rate over 85% of what I earned – 21 times the average U.S. savings rate of 4%.
-In short, my finance hacking was allowing me to save, in just two years, more than most do THEIR ENTIRE CAREER.
-This simple math will open up huge possibilities for my future.
+In short, my finance hacking was allowing me to save, in just two years, a higher percentage of income than most do cumulatively, OVER THEIR ENTIRE CAREER.

 Was I Feeling Depressed and Deprived?